Con Cottrell

 Cornelius Cottrell (2 May 1917 – 3 March 1982) was an Irish hurler.
 His career included stints with club sides Valley Rovers, Ballinhassig and Cooley Kickhams, while he was also a five-time All-Ireland Championship winner with the Cork senior hurling team.

-After impressing at junior club level, Cottrell was drafted onto the Cork senior team in 1941.
-From his debut, he quickly developed a midfield partnership with Jack Lynch and made 19 championship appearances in a career that ended with his last game in 1947.
+After playing at junior club level, Cottrell was drafted onto the Cork senior team for the 1941 senior championship.
+From his debut, he developed a midfield partnership with Jack Lynch and made 19 championship appearances in a career that ended with his last game in the 1947 All-Ireland final.
 During that time Cottrell was part of five All-Ireland Championship-winning teams, including Cork's record-breaking four titles in-a-row between 1941 and 1944.
 He also secured five Munster Championship medals.

 Playing career

 Cooley Kickhams

-During his studies with the Rosminian Order in Dundalk, Cottrell came to prominence as a Gaelic footballer when he joined the Cooley Kickhams club.
-He won a county senior championship medal with the club in 1939 after lining out at right wing-forward in the 3-13 to 1-06 defeat of Newtown Blues.
+During his studies with the Rosminian Order in Dundalk, Cottrell joined the Cooley Kickhams club.
+In Gaelic football, he won a county senior championship medal with the club in 1939 after lining out at right wing-forward in the 3–13 to 1–06 defeat of Newtown Blues.

 Valley Rovers

 On returning to Cork, Cottrell joined the Innishannon-based Valley Rovers club.
-He enjoyed his greatest success when the club claimed the 1941 South East Junior Championship, with Cottrell being described as a "shining light" in the 5-07 to 5-03 victory over Tracton.
+He had his greatest club success when the club claimed the 1941 South East Junior Championship, with Cottrell being described as a "shining light" in the 5–07 to 5–03 victory over Tracton.
 Cottrell also briefly lined out with the Ballinhassig club.